aasaidane/docker-colored-page/README.md

 # Colored Page
 A Golang application that starts a webserver displaying a colored page.

-It was inspired by Blankpage projetc (https://github.com/dndungu/blankpage) of David Ndungu.
+It was inspired by Blankpage project (https://github.com/dndungu/blankpage) of David Ndungu.

 ## Usage